Daniel-KM/Omeka-S-module-CleanUrl/README.md

 - [ ] Forward/Redirect to the canonical url
 - [x] Replace the check with/without space by a job that cleans all identifiers (see Bulk Check).
 - [ ] Remove the management of the space to get resources from identifiers with a prefix.
+- [ ] Improve speed to create url, in particular when creating urls in bulk (module Mapping).
+Create a table?
+Or even a single setting with the full list id/identifier?

 Warning